Keaane/Greenly/README.md

 ### Containerization

-I containerized the application using the provided `Dockerfile`.
+The application is containerized using the provided `Dockerfile`.

 **Dockerfile:**
 ```dockerfile